roryclaasen/Magic-Mirror-Project/README.md

 - Mouse and keyboard

 	These will be plugged in when I need to.
 They are not essential when the mirror is working

-# Display Modules

-### Time And Date

-Time and date is acquired by the JavaScript reference `new Date()`.
-The module gest updated every half second to be slightly more actuate in the display.

-The code can be found in [time.js](public/assets/script/time.js).

-## Calendar

-I am using the google calendar APIs, on the first time viewing the page there is a prompt to authorize this app to access google.

-The code can be found in [calendar.js](public/assets/script/calendar.js).

-### Weather

-After experimenting with different weather APIs I have ended up using [jquery.simpleWeather](http://simpleweatherjs.com).
-Simple Weather is "*a simple jQuery plugin to display current weather data for any location and doesn't get in your way*".
-I'm using it as it is very easy to use and it makes more sense than some of the others I tried, it also has some great examples to get stated with.

-The code can be found in [forecast.js](public/assets/script/forecast.js).